Composition

 Compound Components

-HeroUI components are built as compound components - they export multiple parts that work together:
+HeroUI components are built as compound components - they export multiple parts that work together.
+You can use them in two ways:

 import { Alert } from '@heroui/react';